groundhoggwp/holler-box/readme.txt

 **Interactivity**

 Add a link, video, contact form, or simple opt-in form that integrates with major email providers like MailChimp and Convertkit.

+## Holler Box Pro

+**Holler Banner**

+Holler Box Pro adds an option for a smart header banner with the same powerful user filtering.
+It works great when you have a limited time sale, or a very important announcement.

+**Expanded Option**

+Have more than just a quick message to show?
+The expanded option allows you to add a button that opens to a larger view with whatever content you want.

+**Set It and Forget It**

+The set it and forget it feature allows you to automatically deactivate your Holler Boxes on a certain date.
+If you are having a limited time sale, set your Holler Box to stop showing automatically when the sale ends.

+**Smarter Show-On Filters**

+The Pro version also includes more advanced show on filtering, so it’s easier to deploy your boxes only on certain site pages.
+For example, show your Holler Box on certain blog categories, tags, post types, and more.

+**Easy Digital Downloads and WooCommerce Sales Notifications**

+Easily show your site visitors a notification like: "Matt just purchased Holler Box Pro."
+This sales notification pulls the latest sale from EDD or WooCommerce.

 == Installation ==